Duplicate Files Finder on Mac

 However, due to its system design, it's actually hard to find and access duplicate files on Mac.
 Most duplicate contents are media files like photos, videos, songs, recordings and so on.
 They take up much more space than other types of files, so your Mac will embrace a great weigh loss if able to clear and remove duplicate files.
 Do you have an idea?
 No hassle.
 There is the best bet for your consideration.

-Users can directly download Dr. Cleaner from App Store or via a click of the button above.
+Users can directly download MacMaster from product page or via a click of the button above.
 After finishing its installment, please launch the app on "Launchpad".

-Then, you can see a small and dedicate window popping up with statistics like "CPU Usage" and "Network Usage".
-Also, you can easily clean up "Junk Files" or "Optimize" Memory Usage.
+Then, you can see a small and dedicate window popping up with statistics like "CPU" and "Memory".
+Also, you can easily clean up "Junk Files" or "Large & Old Files", etc.

 If you're not tech-savvy, you can directly tell the status of your Mac.
-As for duplicate files, please click "System Optimizer" to begin your trip.
+As for duplicate files, please click "Duplicate Finder" to begin your trip.